Digital Initiatives

 FITDIL

-The FIT Digital Image Library (FITDIL) primarily serves as a repository of art history images for FIT's History of Art department, along with additional, varied material to meet the classroom and research needs of the FIT community.
+The FIT Digital Image Library (FITDIL) is an online digital repository of art history images for FIT's History of Art department.
 Access to the majority of content is restricted to members of the FIT community.
 Check here for more information.

 grid of book covers